| In the desire body every particle is sensitive to vibrations

 instantly feel any sensation experienced by any single particle.
 Therefore the desire body

 is of an exceedingly sensitive nature, capable of most intense feelings and emotions.
+The

+Mind.
 This is the latest acquisition of the human spirit, and in most

 people who have not yet accustomed themselves to orderly, consecutive thought, it is a mere